g0v-data/g0v-hackmd-archive/notes/1ZwORILxREW5Yg1XPIl3bQ.md

 Overall, the continuous cycle of blue-green deployment enables organizations to achieve rapid, reliable, and efficient updates to their applications or services while ensuring minimal disruption to users.
 By maintaining two identical environments and alternating between them, blue-green deployment provides a robust framework for deploying updates safely and efficiently.

 ### Benefits of the Continuous Cycle Approach to Organizations
+Using this strategy, organizations can:

+Reduce downtime by alternating traffic across environments gradually, making sure that consumers have little to no disruptions when updating.

+To minimize the risk of service disruptions, reduce risk by permitting a quick rollback to the prior version (blue environment) in the event that there are problems with the new version (green environment).

+Test thoroughly in a green environment before transferring traffic to ensure that upgrades fulfill quality requirements and function as intended.

+Maintain application continuity by keeping it updated to reflect changing market trends and requirements.

+Boost deployment process resilience by providing an inactive environment that is prepared to take over in the event of a failure.

+Facilitate quick iteration by streamlining the deployment process.
+This will let firms update more quickly and react to customer input and market demands.

 For example:
 After the green environment becomes the new live version, the development team starts preparing the next update in the now-inactive blue environment.
 This cycle continues, with updates being deployed to the green environment, tested, and then switched over to become the new live version.